raffrant/tensor-network-dynamics/README.md

 ## Research directions

 This repo is particularly suitable for exploring:

 - measurement-based state engineering on graph-like entangled resources,
 - optimization of local rotations and measurement angles,
 - Floquet spin dynamics and subharmonic response diagnostics,
-- long-time MPS evolution of disordered spin chains.
+- long-time MPS evolution of disordered spin chains,
+- GPU-driven variational tensor-network simulation and benchmarking.

+## Next steps

+Planned next steps are:
+- start from graphs with **controlled-phase gates of random \(\phi\)**,
+- try to **extract perfect graph states** from those resources,
+- compare how extraction quality depends on graph structure and phase randomness,
+- and expand the GPU benchmark to larger or more frustrated graph families.

 ## Status

-This is a **research prototype** repository: scientifically interesting, technically substantial, and ideal for further cleanup into a stronger public codebase or paper companion repo. [file:73][file:74][file:75][file:76]
+This is a **research prototype** repository: scientifically interesting, technically substantial, and ideal for cleanup into a stronger public codebase or paper companion repo.

+## Figure

+The benchmark image illustrates the current GPU extraction workflow and the graph-structured diagnostics used to compare target families.